Filpill/blog-web/content/projects/github.md

 ### Cloning a Github Repo

-- Go to Github and copy ssh address of repository (assuming we are cloning
+- Go to Github and copy ssh address of repository
 - Go to the directory where you want to clone the repository into and type:
 ```[bash]
 git clone repo_ssh_address